Frozen Energy and OUT_OF_ENERGY

 Developers can also use the user-friendly energy calculator to calculate the energy amount an account can use to deploy/execute smart contracts, and how much they will cost.

-As general advice, developers are discouraged from staking too much TRX (making it unfair for other developers).
+As general advice, developers are discouraged from freezing too much TRX (making it unfair for other developers).
 Otherwise, they are bound to the lower energy upper cap, rather than from burning TRX directly.
-If an account is in such a situation and a large contract needs to be deployed, try to either unstake some TRX or transfer TRX to a new account without staking TRX.
+If an account is in such a situation and a large contract needs to be deployed, try to either unfreeze some TRX or transfer TRX to a new account without frozen energy.